rethinkdb/www/_posts/2015-04-28-ios-push-notifications.md

 });

 r.connect().then(function(conn) {
-  return r.table("users").changes().run(conn);
+  // Attach a changefeed to the `users` table return r.table("users").changes().run(conn);
 }).then(function(change) {
-  change.each(function(err, item) {
+  // Iterate over each change to the table change.each(function(err, item) {
+    // Ignore deleted items
     if (!item.new_val) return;
-    r.table("users").getIntersecting(
+    // Find all of the users within 100 miles of the checkin r.table("users").getIntersecting(
       r.circle(item.new_val.place, 100, {unit: "mi"}),
         {index: "place"}).run(conn).then(function(users) {
       users.each(function(err, user) {
-        if (user.id === item.new_val.id) return;
+        // Don't notify a user of their own checkin if (user.id === item.new_val.id) return;

+        // Create the notification
         var note = new apn.Notification();
         note.sound = "ping.aiff";
         note.alert = "A user checked in nearby";
         note.payload = item.new_val.place;

+        // Transmit the push notification
         apnConnection.pushNotification(note, new apn.Device(user.id));
       });
     });